Leafwing-Studios/Emergence/design/src/research/genetics.md

 - unlocking new mutations should be exciting and worth the resource investment
 - every upgrade slot should have at least one "generally good" upgrade
 - mutations within the same slot should have clear tradeoffs between them
+  - [double-edged](../glossary.md#double-edged) upgrades are particularly good for this